Miss Windsor’s Italian Inspired Cherry Tomato Pasta is just the tonic for the hungry-hearted – Mamma mia!

 In fact, Viviana attributes her magical culinary skills to her darling mother Michelina.
 And luckily for Miss Windsor, Viviana taught her how to make an authentic Italian pasta sauce from scratch – which has certainly been put to good use!

 Darlings, before you trot off to your kitchen, please take note of my most useful TIP: I recommend you refrain from serving Miss Windsor’s frightfully delicious dish all at once.
-So, why not fill up a Tupperware vessel then pop it into the fridge for later – there’s a good darling!
+So, why not fill up a Tupperware vessel and pop it into the fridge for later – there’s a good darling!
 I dare say, this snippet of Italy tastes even better when cold.

 So, whatever your preference – a midday nibble or a midnight snack - I personally guarantee my dish will satisfy all palates and leave you yearning for more – Oh, I say!